 So often I am called because someone is desperately looking for a puppy or they have already purchased a puppy, and unfortunately has bought a puppy with medical issues or sick with a contagious disease.

-I have made this page to encourage people DO THEIR research and also help them not to rush when adding a member to the family.
+I have made this page to encourage people to DO THEIR research and try to help them NOT to rush when adding a member to the family.
 Puppies take commitment from everyone in the family and the BREEDER.
-These puppies are precious and it is the breeders responsibility to make sure each one finds a great home and is taken care of.
+These puppies are precious and it is the breeders responsibility to make sure each one finds a great home and is properly taken care of.

-Another scenario that I have seen is where the breeder uses the buyers and ask them if they would be interested in breeding or having a litter.
-If the family is interested, the breeder uses their male, has the family take care of the puppies (dewclaws, shots, and de-wormings) then splits the litter and sells there half for gain.
-Almost like a puppy hustler.
+Another scenario that I have witnessed is the breeder uses the buyers and ask if they would be interested in breeding or having a litter.
+If the family is interested, the breeder uses their male, has the family take care of the puppies (dewclaws, shots, and de-wormings) then splits the litter and sells their half for gain, aka puppy hustler.

 The best way to know what kind of breeder you are dealing with is to visit the breeder.
 See the set up.
 Spend a little extra and make a trip.
 It may save you in the long run.
 You can see for yourself.
 You can know if your puppy comes form a breeder you want to support.